izikeros/blog/content/posts/2018-03-22-top-ranked-zsh-plugins.md

 ## 10. [git-secret](https://github.com/sobolevn/git-secret)

 `git-secret` is a bash tool to store your private data inside a git repo.
 It encrypts data, using `gpg`, the tracked files with the public keys of all the users that you trust.
-So everyone of them can decrypt these files using only their personal secret key.
+So every one of them can decrypt these files using only their personal secret key.
 Usage of private-public make it easier for everyone to manage access rights.
 There are no passwords that change.
 When someone is out - just delete their public key, re-encrypt the files, and they won’t be able to decrypt secrets anymore.
 [![git-secret terminal preview](https://asciinema.org/a/41811.png)](https://asciinema.org/a/41811?autoplay=1)

 On the list[0] there is 300+ projects that are falling into scope of this research, you can get complete dataset by downloading this CSV file: [CSV](/downloads/180322_results_sorted.csv).